Who We Are, What We Do

-The Valley Youth Project (VYP) is an Annapolis Valley-based non-profit organization run by three volunteers and residents of the Annapolis Valley: Mylène DiPenta, Tim Hughes, and Krista MacDonald.
+The Valley Youth Project (VYP) is an Annapolis Valley-based non-profit organization run by local volunteers: Mylène DiPenta, Tim Hughes, and Krista MacDonald.
 We facilitate twice-monthly drop-ins, with time for discussion and activities.
 We also provide workshops for youth and adults.

 We hold organizing meetings once per month, where we make decisions by consensus.
 We reply to emails within no more than a week.
 If your message is something that we need to discuss at a meeting, we will let you know we’ve received it; be aware that our decision may have to wait until after the next organizing meeting.